ChengangWang-Allspring/file_watcher/README.md

 The file watcher is for watching, validating and transferring one or multiple files from a source location (S3 bucket or network share), to application inbound folder on EC2 server.
 The current build is only tested in Windows Server.

+## Version History

+* version 0.1.7 (Oct 3, 2023): changed exit code to 12345 when file not found and file_required=0
+* version 0.1.6 (May 19, 2023): added feature: exclude_processed_files and file_required flag for a special use case in Trade Rotation application
+* version 0.1.5 (Feb 22, 2023): initial release of File watcher for AGTPS application (will be used by Fundamental Fixed Income apps such as Radar, MoneyFunds Workspace too)

 ## Getting Started

  See the installation guide below.